Murderous Mascots – Mysteries of Middletown Middle

 “The Lost-and-Found Girl?”
 Jeremy asks, remembering the name.

 “Yep.
-And nobody wanted to be reminded, so they changed their mascot,” Ari points a finger at Jeremy, “to the wildcats, since it’s a classic nickname and something we don’t worry about here, right?”
+And nobody wanted to be reminded about the bees, so they changed their mascot,” Ari points a finger at Jeremy, “to the wildcats, since it’s like a classic nickname and something we don’t worry about here, right?”

 “Right,” Jeremy answers his mind racing.

 “Wrong,” counters Marty.
 “Twenty years after they changed the name to the wildcats, this guy from the zoo came to show off some animals, including a cougar.
-It got loose and bit off the janitor’s leg during assembly.”
+It got loose and bit off Benjamin’s leg.”

-Jeremy’s disbelief crumbles, “I don’t believe you,” he whispers, his voice barely audible.
+“The janitor?”
+Jeremy’s disbelief increases, “I don’t believe you,” he whispers, his voice barely audible.

-“Ask Benjamin,” Ari says, “Or just take the Middletown history class.”
+“He’s missing a leg.
+That’s how he lost it,” Ari says, “You could just take the Middletown history class.”

 “Okay,” he concedes, his voice quivering.
-“What was the next mascot?”
+“So, what was the next mascot?”

 Ari continues to draw and color at her desk.
-Without even looking up, she replies in a hushed tone, “The tornados.”
+Without even looking up, she replies in a hushed tone, “The twisters.”

 “Well, that was stupid,” Jeremy mutters.

-“Hey, my mom picked that!”
-Ari counters, her voice filled with a mixture of pride and regret.
+“Hey, my mom picked that!
+She wasn’t talking about tornados.
+Her favorite snack was these Twisters.
+Nacho flavored.
+They don’t make ‘em anymore.”
+Ari explains her voice filled with a mixture of pride and regret.
 “But yeah, they were stupid for letting it win.”

-“I mean, lots of tornadoes come through this area,” Marty says.
-“But the twister in 2000 took out all our t-shacks and school buses and dropped a playground slide in the principal’s living room.”
+“As is written in the book of history, the winds of consequence blew too fiercely,” Marty says.
+“So fiercely, it took out all our t-shirts and school buses.
+It dropped a playground slide in the principal’s living room.”

 Jeremy’s heart pounds in his chest.
 “So, that’s how they came up with the lusca?”